-Originality/value: While the current literature provides some conclusions regarding the effect of public-private partnerships on economic development, there is a gap when examining the proper structure.
+Originality/value - While the current literature provides some conclusions regarding the effect of PPPs on economic development, there is a gap when examining the proper structure.
 This paper also provides some guidance for participants to determine the optimum length of time that public involvement is needed.
 Both academics and practitioners should find this to be valuable information.